 You take out a consolidation loan and use all of that money to pay off the credit cards and higher interest personal loans.

 Your current debt to income ratio may prevent you from qualifying for a debt consolidation loan in the size that you would need to fully pay off all of your credit card bills.

-2. You use a debt consolidation company for their established relationships with your banks in order to combine all of your balances into one smaller monthly payment, and pay that same fixed monthly amount of money until all of your credit card balances are eliminated.
+You can use a debt consolidation company for their established relationships with your banks in order to combine all of your balances into one smaller monthly payment, and pay that same fixed monthly amount of money until all of your credit card balances are eliminated.

 You can call my hotline 800-939-8357 and choose option one to speak with a counselor and get an accurate quote for what your lower interest rates would be, and how much your monthly payments will be reduced.

 I cover how to get your credit card interest rates reduced by yourself.
 Much of that article series relates to recession era bank policies.
-I am now seeing several credit card banks return to only offering temporary interest rate reduction plans to their account holders.
-But they will still give the debt consolidation companies the lower interest rates for the life of your balances.
+But I am now seeing several credit card banks return to that era’s hardship plans due to COVID 19.